prashantkhurana/my-website/content/presentations.md

   hrefTargetBlank = true
 +++

 In the last few years I gave a bunch of presentations.
-This is a collection of those.
-At the time, I was not focussing on publishing them, so some of the content would be missing as I did not document everything.
-Feel free to contact me if anything piques your interest.
+This is a collection of those, in reverse chronological order.

+1) Practical introduction to deep learning.
+Learn a model to differentiate between cats and dogs.
+Based on Lec 1 and 2 of the fast-ai course.
+[Github Link ][0] (October 2017)

 1) Rust presentation with focus on differentiating features of rust ie. owenership, borrowing and lifetimes.
-[Github Link][1]
+[Github Link][1] (August 2017)

 2) Graph Databases : Neo4j.
 [Google slides link][2].